arjuntheprogrammer/IIITH_AI_ML/README.md

     * Gradient Descent and Backpropagation
     * Decision Trees, Random Forest, and Ensembles
     * Principles and Practice of ML
-    * Support Vector Mahines and Kernels
+    * Support Vector Machines and Kernels

 6. M3: Deep Learning and Practical Issues
     * Introduction of Deep Learning and Toolchain